 Effective immediately the following precautions and procedures have been implemented:

-In order to keep everyone as safe as possible, we kindly ask that all guests continue to practice physical distancing, refrain from shaking hands or having direct contact with each other if not in the same household.
+In order to keep everyone as safe as possible, we kindly ask that all invited guests continue to practice physical distancing, refrain from shaking hands or having direct contact with each other if not in the same household.

 Our Coffee Lounge remains closed and receptions are not available.
 Please do not bring outside food or beverages into our funeral homes.

 All of our bathrooms are equipped with disinfecting hand soap and cleaned regularly.
 We also have increased the frequency of cleaning and disinfecting our public areas.

 Hand sanitizer and masks are available upon entry and throughout the Funeral Homes.
 As well, signage has been posted throughout to remind all visitors to adhere to our new precautions and procedures.